 Participants

-K. Haupt (PREX UTC), B. Bihan-Avalle (PR UTC), A. Friboulet (DR CNRS), C. Rossi (PR UTC), N. D’Amelio (PR UPJV), R. Figge (Chaire Senior UPJV), C. Sarazin (PR UPJV), S. Padiolleau-Lefèvre (MC UTC), I. Maffucci (MC UTC), S. Octave (IR UTC), A. Falcimaigne-Cordin (MC UTC), C. Gonzato (MC UTC), O. Wattraint (MC UPJV), S. Buchoux (MC UPJV), E. Prost (IE CNRS)
+K. Haupt (PREX UTC), B. Bihan-Avalle (PR UTC), A. Friboulet (DR CNRS), C. Rossi (PR UTC), N. D’Amelio (PR UPJV), F. Ramos-Martín (MC UPJV), I. Gosselin (MC UPJV), R. Figge (Chaire Senior UPJV), C. Sarazin (PR UPJV), S. Padiolleau-Lefèvre (MC UTC), I. Maffucci (MC UTC), S. Octave (IR UTC), A. Falcimaigne-Cordin (MC UTC), C. Gonzato (MC UTC), O. Wattraint (MC UPJV), B. Bouvier (CR CNRS), E. Prost (IE CNRS)